How To Treat Insomnia: Interventions For Better Sleep

 Online therapy platforms match clients with therapists who are specialists in their condition or symptoms.
 After you are matched with a therapist, you can meet with them anywhere you have an internet connection.
 In addition, you can choose between phone, video, or live chat sessions and send messages to your therapist throughout the week.
 Your therapist can send you worksheets through the app if needed.

 Studies back up the effectiveness of online therapeutic interventions.
-One study found that online therapy was more effective than in-person therapy or a waitlist in treating insomnia.
+One study found that online therapy was more effective than in-person therapy or a waitlist in treating insomnia and symptoms of depression.
 Participants reported better sleep after six weeks of treatment.

 Takeaway